davide-marino00/PBI_DOCS/ss.md

 Extract the contents of the zip file into a folder on your computer.

 Extract Your .pbix File
 Open a Terminal (or PowerShell) directly in the folder where you extracted pbi-tools.
-Run the following command, replacing <path-to-your-pbix-file> with the actual path to your report.
+(for Terminal, right click on the folder canvas where pbi-tools resides) Run the following command, replacing <path-to-your-pbix-file> with the actual path to your report.
 <!-- end list -->